 Apart from getting a dedicated account manager, you can select an administrator to serve as your design team leader.
 You can assign branding and team administration controls to that administrator.
 That means you can enforce brand standards, approval workflow, and single sign-on.
 Also, you will have access to the entire team’s analytics to determine how work is proceeding.

 As things stand, you can only do team collaboration on Snappa if you use the Team plan, which costs $20/month (charged annually).
-Clearly, if you have a larger team of graphics designers and are just getting started with graphics design software, Canva will offer more value and room for you to understand what you are dealing in before signing on to a longer-term, paid plan.
+Clearly, if you have a larger team of graphics designers and are just getting started with graphic design software, Canva will offer more value and room for you to understand what you are dealing with before signing on to a longer-term, paid plan.